 To Achieve Long-term Sobriety More Needs to Change

 There’s no need to leave your hometown behind to find sobriety.
 Addiction treatment centers offer various drug treatment programs designed to give you the illusion of a new environment.
 Inpatient treatments can be helpful for those who need a break from their everyday life.
-Sometimes having this shock and slowly, with support, go back to home can be a better alternative to live a successful sober life.
+Sometimes having this shock and slowly going back home can be a better alternative to live a successful sober life with support.

 Maintaining Long-term Sobriety

 In relapse prevention, five different elements remain constant.
 Whether you’re struggling with drug or alcohol abuse, practicing these long-term sobriety strategies will help you succeed.